 Transmission technicians and rebuilders work on gear trains, couplings, hydraulic pumps, and other parts of transmissions.
 An extensive knowledge of computer controls and the ability to diagnose electrical and hydraulic problems are needed to work on these complex components.

-For information about technicians who work on large trucks and buses, see the profile on diesel service technicians and mechanics.
+Technicians who work on large trucks and buses are described in the diesel service technicians and mechanics profile.

-For information about technicians who work on farm equipment, construction vehicles, and railcars, see the profile on heavy vehicle and mobile equipment service technicians.
+Technicians who work on farm equipment, construction vehicles, and railcars are described in the heavy vehicle and mobile equipment service technicians profile.

-For information about technicians who repair and service motorcycles, motorboats, and small all-terrain vehicles, see the profile on small engine mechanics.
+Technicians who repair and service motorcycles, motorboats, and small all-terrain vehicles are described in the profile on small engine mechanics.

-Automotive service technicians and mechanics held about 739,900 jobs in 2014.
-The industries that employed the most automotive service technicians and mechanics were as follows:
+Automotive service technicians and mechanics hold about 733,200 jobs.
+The largest employers of automotive service technicians and mechanics are as follows: